ttcremers/ttcremers.github.io/README.md

 # Zone Photos

-The source of all truth for the https://zone.photos photography portfolio website.
+The source of truth for the https://zone.photos photography portfolio website.

-Images all rights reserverd
+Images all rights reserved